web analytics

 Adjectives of Size, Length, Shape, and Width

 Adjectives of size and length (big / small / slim / tall / short / long etc.) usually go before adjectives of shape and width (round / fat / thin / wide etc.).
-Let’s see the following example.
+Let’s see the following examples:

 • a large round table

-• a short fat girl
+• a short, fat girl

 • a long winding road